asengupta/avishek.net/_posts/2022-11-27-pytorch-guide-part-1.md

 The numbers in the constructor of the ```Linear``` class are worth reiterating about.
 The first parameter is the dimensionality of the input, i.e., ```Linear(2,3)``` implies that the input will be a two-dimensional tensor.
 The second parameter describes how many neurons (and consequently, how many outputs from this layer) this input will be fed to.
 Thus, ```Linear(2,3)``` implies that a two-dimensional tensor will be fed to 3 neurons.

-### Multiple Neurons, One Hidden Layer, Multiple Inputs with Bias, Leaky RelU Activation Function
+### 7. Multiple Neurons, One Hidden Layer, Multiple Inputs with Bias, Leaky ReLU Activation Function

+The architecture we are aiming for is that of a simple **MultiLayer Perceptron (MLP)**, like so:

 ![Multiple Neurons, Multiple Inputs with Hidden Layer and Bias, Leaky ReLU](/assets/images/ann-2-ip-multiple-neurons-hidden-layer-bias-leaky-relu.png)